500,000 Afghan Refugees To Benefit From Rehabilitation Of 10 Health Facilities - UrduPoint

 500,000 Afghan Refugees To Benefit From Rehabilitation Of 10 Health Facilities

-Around 500,000 Afghan Refugees will benefit from the construction and rehabilitation of 10 health facilities in Pakistan during the year 2021, said a report of United Nations Refugees Agency (UNHCR) Pakistan

-ISLAMABAD (UrduPoint / Pakistan Point News - 2nd Feb, 2021 ) :Around 500,000 Afghan Refugees will benefit from the construction and rehabilitation of 10 health facilities in Pakistan during the year 2021, said a report of United Nations Refugees Agency (UNHCR) Pakistan.
+ISLAMABAD, Feb 7 (UrduPoint / Pakistan Point News - 7th Feb, 2021 ) :Around 500,000 Afghan Refugees will benefit from the construction and rehabilitation of 10 health facilities in Pakistan during the year 2021, said a report of United Nations Refugees Agency (UNHCR) Pakistan.

 UN Agency in its Global Focus report also revealed that 150,000 refugees will benefit from environmentally friendly renewable energy interventions till end of year.